spine/spine.site/app/views/docs/app.md

     class User extends Spine.Model
       @configure "User"

+And a jasmine spec under `./test/specs/models/user.coffee`

 ##Serving your application

-As soon as it's generated, your application is all ready to be served using [Hem](<%= docs_path("hem") %>).
+As soon as it's generated and its dependencies are installed your application will be ready to be served using [Hem](<%= docs_path("hem") %>).
 Firstly, you'll need to install Hem, and your application's dependencies:

     npm install .
     npm install -g hem